 The Institute and its employees contribute to the College Pension Plan and Municipal Pension Plan, jointly trusteed pension plans.
-The boards of trustees for these plans represent plan members and employers and are responsible for the management of the pension plan including investment of the assets and administration of benefits.
-The pension plans are multi-employer defined benefit pension plans.
+The boards of trustees for these plans, representing plan members and employers, are responsible for administering the pension plans, including investing assets and administering benefits.
+The plans are multi-employer defined benefit pension plans.
 Basic pension benefits provided are based on a formula.
-As at August 31, 2015, the College Pension Plan has approximately 14,000 active members and approximately 6,500 retired members.
-As at December 31, 2014, the Municipal Pension Plan has approximately 185,000 active members, with approximately 5,800 from colleges.
+As at August 31, 2017, the College Pension Plan has about 14,000 active members, and approximately 7,500 retired members.
+As at December 31, 2016, the Municipal Pension Plan has about 193,000 active members, including approximately 5,800 from colleges.

-The most recent valuation for the College Pension Plan as at August 31, 2012 indicated a \$105 million funding deficit for basic pension benefits.
-The next valuation was as at August 31, 2015, with results available in 2016.
-The most recent actuarial valuation for the Municipal Pension Plan as at December 31, 2012 indicated a \$1,370 million funding deficit for basic pension benefits.
-The next valuation was as at December 31, 2012 indicated a \$1,2015 with results available in 2016.
-Defined contribution plan accounting is applied to the plan as the plan exposes the participating entities to actuarial risks associated with the current and former employees of other entities, with the result that there is no consistent and reliable basis for allocating the obligation, plan assets and cost to individual entities participating in the plan.
-The Institute paid \$14,795 for employer contributions to the plans in fiscal 2016 (2015 - \$14,122).
+The most recent actuarial valuation for the College Pension Plan as at August 31, 2015, indicated a \$67 million surplus for basic pension benefits.
+The next valuation will be August 31, 2018, with results available in 2019.
+The most recent actuarial valuation for the Municipal Pension Plan as at December 31, 2015, indicated a \$2,224 million funding surplus for basic pension benefits.
+As a result of the 2015 basic account actuarial valuation surplus and pursuant to the joint trustee agreement, \$1,927 million was transferred to the rate stabilization account and \$297 million of the surplus ensured the required contribution rates remained unchanged.
+The next valuation will be December 31, 2018, with results available in 2019.

+Employers participating in the plans record their pension expense as the amount of employer contributions made during the fiscal year (defined contribution pension plan accounting).
+This is because the plans record accrued liabilities and accrued assets for the plans in aggregate, resulting in no consistent and reliable basis for allocating the obligation, assets and cost to individual employers participating in the plans.

+The Institute paid \$15,929 for employer contributions to the plan in fiscal 2018 (2017 - \$15,821).